DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/08-19 LD Meeting Notes.md

 - a "***magical realm***"
 - created by a ***powerful, but crazy mage***?

+#### Is Our Modular Kit Too Limited?

+Yes.

+##### The Pillars / Columns are Too Circular

+The pillars you guys use in the levels have been too circular for too long.

+It's absolutely killing me.

+There are circles in a game where everything is supposed to be low poly.

+Can somebody replace the mesh

 ---

 Before, we mentioned that the game is supposed to have ***3 main areas*** that progressively get more difficult